The stock rout isn't over: Dow tumbles - KTVZ

 By Anneken Tappe, CNN Business

-Wall Street was in the red again Monday as investors worried about the Federal Reserve’s policy path, the tensions in Ukraine, earnings season and — of course — inflation.
+Wall Street was in the red again Monday as investors worried about the Federal Reserve’s policy plans, the tensions in Ukraine, earnings season and — of course — inflation.

 Stocks opened sharply lower and the S&P 500, the broadest measure of the US equity market, was on track to end the day in correction territory, defined as a 10% drop from its most recent peak.

-The S&P 500 was trading 2.7% lower shortly after Monday’s opening bell.
+The S&P 500 was trading 2.6% lower in the late morning.
 Last week, the index logged its worst week since March 2020.
+The Dow fell nearly 700 points, or 2%.

-The Nasdaq Composite, which entered correction territory last week, was the biggest loser of the morning, trading down 3.1%.
+The Nasdaq Composite, which entered correction territory last week, was the biggest loser of the morning, trading down 3% in the late morning.

 Investors have a lot on their plate this week.